veliovgroup/ostrio/tutorials/linux/security/use-ssh-keys.md

 # Close file with: "ctrl + x" combination
 ```

-On Server, to login as other user (*secure*, [read how to create a user](https://github.com/VeliovGroup/ostrio/blob/master/tutorials/linux/users/create-user.md))
+*Skip this step if root user will be used for login*.
+On a Server, to login as any other user (*secure*, [read how to create a user](https://github.com/VeliovGroup/ostrio/blob/master/tutorials/linux/users/create-user.md))

 __Note:__ Do not forget to change `username` to actual users' name below:

 ```shell
 # Go to users' home directory
 cd /home/username